BryanDYang/man_vs_machine/README.md

 <ul>
-<li> how to randomly select items out of an array
+<li> How to randomly select items out of an array
-<li> how to animate words (by splitting each individual character into their own span)
+<li> How to animate words (by splitting each individual character into their own span)
-<li> how to use .animate()
+<li> How to use .animate()
-<li> you can use a variable in place of document to select a query
+<li> Using a variable in place of document to select a query
 </ul>